Skip to main content

 We see many patients who require medical examinations but who also may have a vision discount plan.
 In these cases, we try to use what is called "Coordination of Benefits" or COB.
 COB is when an examinaton is initially billed to the medical insurance and whatever they do not pay for (refraction usually), is then sent to your vision discount plan.

-Now, this is when it gets tricky: if your vision discount plan does not paerticipate with COB, then that part of the bill will passed onto the patient.
+Now, this is when it gets tricky: if your vision discount plan does not participate with COB, then that part of the bill will be passed on to the patient.
 If you have such a plan, then we suggest finding a vision discount plan that participates with COB such as VSP (most plans - ask before purchasing).

 If you know you have a medical concern or known medical problem, you can request to have your examination split up into 2 visits, but this may overall be more costly as well as time consuming.

-To see how this process works, we have made a visual algorithm if it helps which is below...
+To see how this process works, we have made a flow chart if it helps which is below...

-Billing algorithm if you have both vision and medical insurance
+Billing flow chart if you have both vision and medical insurance

 Vision vs Medical